Yelp/threat_intel/README.md

 #### Security information about a domain

 Calls `security/name/` Investigate API endpoint.
-It takes any Python enumerable with domains, e.g. list, and returns security parameters associated with each domain.
+It takes any Python enumerable with domains, e.g. list, and returns several security parameters associated with each domain.

 ```python